expdani/discordkarma/README.md

 ### Be aware

--   It's possible that your environment variable reset after a reboot.
+-   Your environment variable will reset after a reboot of your device.
 This means you have to re-add the environment variable after every reboot [Setting the environment variable](https://cloud.google.com/docs/authentication/getting-started#setting_the_environment_variable)

 ## Pull requests